-Dr. Ronald B. Standler attorney in Massachusetts
+Dr. Ronald B. Standler Lawyer in Massachusetts Education Law

-admitted to practice in all state and federal courts in Massachusetts,
+I am admitted to practice in all state and federal courts in Massachusetts,

-as well as admitted to practice at the U.S. Supreme Court.
+as well as the U.S. Supreme Court.

 In part because I was a full-time student in universities for 13 years